Paco8/download-netflix-manifest/README.md

 **PHP script with sample code to download a netflix manifest.**

+Netflix is blacklisting ESN used by the [netflix addon for kodi](https://github.com/CastagnaIT/plugin.video.netflix).
+This a sample code in PHP which downloads a netflix manifest, it uses its own ESN, will they blacklisted it too?

 Usage: `php ./download-manifest.php`

 It will ask you for your netflix credentials.
 The manifest is saved as `manifest.json`.